Export Shopify Customers

 Set up a Customers worksheet

-Step 1: Create a workbook (optional)
+Step 1: Create a spreadsheet (optional)

 Step 2: Create a new worksheet with customer data